slang-i18n/slang/slang/README.md

 flutter pub run slang
 ```

-### ➤ Missing and Unused Translations
+### ➤ Analyze Translations

-You can find missing and unused translations by running a single command.
+You can use the slang analyzer to find missing and unused translations.

-Missing translations only occurs when `fallback_strategy: base_locale` is used.
+Missing translations only occur when `fallback_strategy: base_locale` is used.

 ```sh
 flutter pub run slang analyze [--split] [--flat] [--full] [--outdir=assets/i18n]